CammiePone/Planning-Docs/Arcanus.md

 # Arcanus

 ## Mana
-Mana is a term to describe multiple fluids in the body utilised for casting magic.
-The player starts off with only 5 mana in each of the four types, but this number can be increased through certain actions (TBD).
+Mana is a term to describe multiple types of energy that flow through ley lines in the player's body, and are utilised for magic.
+The player starts off with anywhere between 3-10 mana (based on the player's UUID + world seed) in each of the four types, but this number can be increased through certain actions (TBD).
 - [ ] White Mana
   - Represents ???
   - Opposite of Black Mana